infinitepower18/WSA-Sideloader/docs/index.md

 Amazon Appstore for WSA is currently not available outside the US, but when you have WSA Sideloader what's the need of the appstore? :)

+### What's the difference between the GitHub version and Microsoft Store version?
+Installing WSA Sideloader from the Microsoft Store is a one click install process.
+With the GitHub version, you have more control over your install, including installing for all users and changing the installation directory.
+The Microsoft Store version is installed at `C:\Users\[username]\AppData\Local\Programs\WSA Sideloader`.

+Future updates will be published on both GitHub and Microsoft Store.
+You will get a message upon starting the program if an update is available.
+The GitHub version can be updated by downloading the latest version from the releases page while the MS Store version is updated via the Microsoft Store app.

+There are no other differences between the two versions.

 ### Do you have a portable version?
 Currently a portable version is not available.